 Professor, Associate Dean Digital & Innovation, UNSW Business School

-Professor Nick Wailes, Associate Dean (Digital & Innovation), is responsible for leading the digital transformation of the UNSW Australia Business School, he is also Director AGSM Online.
+Professor Nick Wailes, Associate Dean (Digital & Innovation), is responsible for leading the digital transformation of the UNSW Business School, he is also Director AGSM Online.
 Nick will expand the work he is already doing in the digital space to enhance the student learning experience across the Business School through new technologies.
 Prior to Nick’s appointment as Associate Dean (Digital & Innovation) he was Director of the MBT and AGSM Online; he also has extensive experience gained while Director of the MBA program at the University of Sydney.

 Noni Sri Ayati Purnomo

 Noni Purnomo holds an Industrial Engineering degree and an MBA in Finance and Marketing.
 She is a Business Woman, Philanthropist, and mother of 3 daughters.
 In 2015 she was listed in “Power Women in Asia” by Forbes.

 Noni’s late grandmother, who founded Blue Bird Group, taught her that the soul of the company is: Integrity, Hard work, Perseverance and Care for employees and society.
 Noni is currently the President Director of Blue Bird Group Holding, and manages the group’s business portfolio, which includes passenger land transportation (taxis, rental car & limousine, and charter bus), logistics, heavy equipment trading, property, and IT supporting services.